jnicholea/phase-0/week-8/database-intro/my_solution.md

    INNER JOIN regions
    ORDER BY region_id ASC;

-What are databases for?
+*What are databases for?
-	-Storing very large sets of data with varying relationships ot each other What is a one-to-many relationship?
+	-Storing very large sets of data with varying relationships to each other *What is a one-to-many relationship?
 	-For the outfit example, outfits belong to Cher, and Cher has many outfits.
-What is a primary key?
+*What is a primary key?
 What is a foreign key?
 How can you determine which is which?
 	-A primary key is the "id" for each individual table.
 A foreign key is a sort of identifier that links to the primary key of another table.
 How can you select information out of a SQL database?
 What are some general guidelines for that?
 	-By using the language for SQL.
 Commands are written in uppercase, identities are in lower case.